snacksident/Newsies-Rush/README.md

 * Bicycle automatically rides through neighborhood, ability to toss papers left or right

+* Restart / Play Again button

+* Game ends when timer runs out or user completes route

+* Display score - updating as user scores points

+___
+## Stretch Goals:

+* Some houses have pets to chase you

 * User has *some* control of x/y location of bike

 * Score extra money for delivering the paper *accurately*